 Building heights in this Plan are not measured in feet but rather in stories to provide some flexibility.
-The ground floor of a mixed use or commerical building should be at least 16-feet in height, with the remaining stories generally not exceeding 12 to 15 feet.
-Building heights under the redevelopment options in the CBCs are illustrated in Figures 27, 36, 45, and 58.
+The ground floor of a mixed-use or commerical building should be at least 16-feet in height, with the remaining stories generally not exceeding 12 feet except where greater height is required for multi-story retail uses.
+Building heights under the redevelopment options in the CBCs are illustrated in Figures 27, 36, 46, and 61.
 The following are general recommendations regarding building height throughout the corridor:

-- Buildings heights should be tallest along Richmond Highway and transition to a lower-scale as they get closer to established residential neighborhoods. - Buildings may be oriented to maximize their view potential, but their location and orientation should take into consideration uses in the immediate vicinity. - Buildings should be designed with height variations to provide light and views, privacy, and effective transitions to adjacent uses.
+- Building heights should be tallest along Richmond Highway and transition to a lower-scale as they get closer to established residential neighborhoods. - Buildings may be oriented to maximize their view potential, but their location and orientation should take into consideration uses in the immediate vicinity. - Buildings should be designed with height variations to provide light and views, privacy, and effective transitions to adjacent uses.